Stafford Repp

-Stafford Alois Repp (April 26, 1918 – November 5, 1974) was an American actor best known for his role as Police Chief Miles Clancy O'Hara on ABC's Batman television series.
+Stafford Alois Repp (April 26, 1918 – November 5, 1974) was an American character actor best known for his role as Police Chief Miles Clancy O'Hara on ABC's Batman television series (1966-68).

 World War II

 Soon after the December 7, 1941 attack on Pearl Harbor, he served a stint in the United States Army Air Corps during World War II.
 He was active in performing in and producing shows while he was in the Army Air Corps.
 After his military service, he began his acting career.